sghpjuikit/player/README.md

 Currently under development.
 The application is in early and experimental stage, unfit of being heavily used.
+- its still in early development stages
+- lots of functionalities are incomplete, bugged, dysfunctional, undocumented or simply not intuitive.

-In case you are interested in the project in any way or in contribution, you can notify me by mail.
+- lots of functionalities are plain experimental or for educational or testing purposes In case you are (still) interested in the project in any way or in contribution (always welcome), you can notify me by mail.